mvasilkov/js1k-kit/README.md

 ## Instructions

-Clone the repository, and then do an `npm install` followed by a `bower install`
+Clone the repository, and then do an `npm install`

 Use `gulp serve` to have a browser pop up that'll minify and show your code running in the shim.